Consultation FAQ

 Could you tell me a little bit about your qualifications as an editor and teacher?

-He’s known for having published the debut novels of many prize-winning authors who have won or been finalists for national awards, including the National Book Award, PEN Hemingway and PEN Faulkner awards, a variety of prestigious regional book awards, and other national Indie Lit and small press awards for fiction.
+He’s best known for having published the debut novels of many prize-winning authors who have won or been finalists for national awards, including the National Book Award, PEN Hemingway and PEN Faulkner awards, a variety of prestigious regional book awards, and other national Indie Lit and small press awards for fiction.
 Many of his authors’ novels have been named #1 Indie Next Picks and B&N Discover Great New Writers selections.
-Among the writers whose debut novels he edited and published are Susan Vreeland, William Gay, Steve Yarbrough, Nancy Zafris, Debra Earling, Timothy Schaffert, Laura Hendrie, Emily St John Mandel, Peter Geye, Shann Ray, etc. He’s also edited and published novels by best-selling and prize-winning authors such as Margaret Cezair-Thompson, William Harrison, Ed Falco, C.M.
-Mayo, Jack Fuller and many others.

 Novelist Tonja Reynolds writes, “I had high expectations for my intensive novel consultation with Greg Michalson at Porches.
 Those expectations were exceeded by the first afternoon of the first day.
 I have been to workshops I described as transformative.
 Those workshops made me feel like I was wearing new eyeglasses, like I could see one or two things more clearly.
 This consultation was like lasik surgery.
 A permanent change for the better.”

-Novelist Ed Jacbobs writes: “I had the good fortune of spending three days at The Porches in an intensive one-on-one workshop consultation with editor/publisher/writer Greg Michalson.
+Novelist Ed Jacobs writes: “I had the good fortune of spending three days at The Porches in an intensive one-on-one workshop consultation with editor/publisher/writer Greg Michalson.
 Since the consultation I have had a changed perspective, not just on the novel, but on everything else I am working on and on myself as a writer.
 I have been enriched and transformed, in ways unexpected, and in ways that now I cannot imagine being without.”